-Operational costs for the transportation activity are forecast to increase by around 4.0% per year for the first 10 years, and 5.0% per year over 30 years.
+Operational costs for the transportation activity are forecast to increase by around 3.9% per year for the first 10 years, and 5.0% per year over 30 years.

 For the first three years, there are increases in the direct costs associated with sealed pavement maintenance and public transport.
-After that, there are increases in the public transport budgets in Year 7 and Year 9 associated with planned improvements to bus services.